Docteur-IA/LLM_usecase/README.md

 ```
 ## Dataset
-The databricks-dolly-15k was selected as dataset.
+The databricks-dolly-15k was selected as a dataset.